fugolini/Portfolio/NewsScraper/README.md

 4. Having my Raspberry Pi send me the newspaper every morning.

 ## Key features
-- Fast and safe encryption of all sensitive data via Fernet
+- Fast and safe encryption
 - An archive of editions updated daily
 - Very easily extendable
 - A command line interface which provides test runs and easy manipulation of the address book.